panzerdp/dmitripavlutin.com/content/posts/157-vue-throttle-debounce/index.md

 type: post
 ---

-Listening for often occurring events like user typing into the input field, window resize, scroll, intersection observer events, etc. requires precaution.
+Listening for often occurring events like user typing into the input field, window resize, scroll, intersection observer events etc. requires precaution.

 These events could occur so often, e.g. a few times per second, that invoking an action like a fetch request on every event isn't a wise approach.